learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 The if/else statement is constructed in a similar way to the if statement, except that there is a new block that is automatically executed when the condition is false.
 ```
 if (condition){
-    block_1
+    block_1;
 } else {
-    block_2
+    block_2;
 }
 ```

 As an example, let's think about how Bart avoids Nelson but otherwise doesn't care too much about Springfield's other residents.
 ```
 if (student == "Nelson") {
-    action = "hide"
+    action = "hide";
 } else {
-    action = "skate"
+    action = "skate";
 }
 ```

-Is Bart sees Millhouse, the condition is false, so the first block is skipped.
-Instead, the else statement is executed and Bart skates on.
+If Bart sees Millhouse, the condition is false, so the first block is skipped.
+The else statement is executed and Bart skates on.

 ## The else if addition
-If/else statements can be made more complex and more specific by adding an additional conditional statement with else if.
-You can chain multiple else if statements together if needed.
+If/else statements can be made more complex and more specific by adding an additional conditional statement with `else if`.
+You can chain multiple `else if` statements together if needed.
 Your interpreter will check the conditions from top to bottom.
 As soon as one condition is true, it will execute that block and then skip checking any subsequent conditions.

 ```
 if (condition){
-    block_1
+    block_1;
 } else if {
-    block_2
+    block_2;
 } else {
-    block_3
+    block_3;
 }
 ```
 For example, if it's 11 am (hours=11), the code below tells us that Homer is at his job at the power plant.
 Each condition is checked from top to bottom until one evaluates to true.
 As soon as that happens, the block under that condition is executed and the rest of the code is ignored.